Houses with Swimming Pools in Montreal | Luxury Properties on the Island

 Bernard Avenue embodies the commercial soul of Outremont, with its independent shops, cozy cafes and quality restaurants.
 A friendly living space that offers all local services in an urban village atmosphere.

-View of Ahuntsic / Cartierville neighborhood
+View of Outremont neighborhood

 Vendre votre propriété